Common problems with IRB applications

 - steps taken to mitigate the risks associated with violations of privacy or confidentiality

-- The time it takes the investigator to respond to communication from the IRB Administrator or the Board.
+- The time it takes the investigator to respond to communication from the IRB Analyst or the Board.
 This is a significant area for time loss in the review process.
 Your prompt response to such communication is vital to keep the review process moving.

 - Failure to respond to comments in Cayuse IRB.
 In addition to making any changes requested, please reply to the comment that you addressed the concern and made the necessary revisions.